cityofaustin/vision-zero/atd-vzd/README.md

 ### Setting up Hasura CLI to target an environment

-To provide the CLI with the credentials needed to reach the local, staging, or production engine, we can use environment files.
+To provide the CLI with the credentials needed to reach the local, staging, or production Hasura engine, we can use environment files.

 For example:
 ```bash